 IWRAW Asia Pacific is an NGO which supports the CEDAW Committee and OHCHR in facilitating participation of women’s groups/NGOs in the CEDAW review process.

-Azerbaijan, Ecuador, Nicaragua, Senegal, South Africa, Sweden, Uruguay and Yemen are scheduled for review by the CEDAW Committee in the 76th CEDAW Session from 19 October – 6 November 2020.
+Azerbaijan, Ecuador, Nicaragua, Senegal, South Africa, Sweden, Uruguay and Yemen were scheduled for review by the CEDAW Committee in the 77th CEDAW Session from 19 October – 6 November 2020.
+However, their reviews have been postponed until 2021.
 Please see the 77th CEDAW Session page on the OHCHR website.

 Submit a shadow report/alternative information to the CEDAW Committee

 - If you have submitted a pre-session report, you have an opportunity to present updated shadow report information, and provide your alternative information to respond to the CEDAW Committee’s list of issues and questions which your state will have to answer.
-You should send this information to the CEDAW Secretariat also by 28 September 2020.
+You should also send this information to the CEDAW Secretariat four weeks prior to the rescheduled session.
 It is important that your updated report to CEDAW addresses the issues raised in the List of Issues and Questions, which is how the Committee prioritises issues for the review and seeks to address gaps in the state report.
-Please see the CEDAW 77th Session page for your country’s list of issues and questions on this page.
+Please see the CEDAW 77th Session page for your country’s list of issues and questions.

-Please inform us if your group is preparing a shadow report to CEDAW to be submitted for the review in October 2020.
-Even if you do not attend the review, there are ways we can support highlighting your issues and getting other groups who are there to prioritise and integrate your recommendations to CEDAW.
+Please inform us if your group is preparing a shadow report to CEDAW to be submitted for the 77th Session.
+Even if you do not attend the review in Geneva, there are ways we can support highlighting your issues and getting other groups who are there to prioritise and integrate your recommendations to CEDAW.

 Spread the word!